This quote, made famous by Haruki Murakami, is an old Buddhist saying.

 The other stuff?
 The small things; ask yourself.
 Are they really that important to take up your personal space in your head, knowing that they make you feel bad?

-This is the part where you have control, that you can avoid.
-Choosing to let go of the relentless thoughts in your head, the rehashing of events that have already happened, and are in the past, allows you to put an end to unnecessary suffering.
+This is the part where you have control that you can avoid.
+Letting go of the relentless thoughts in your head, the rehashing of events that have already happened, and are in the past, allows you to end unnecessary suffering.

 When something hurts you, you will feel the appropriate pain.
 This will ease.
 When it does, let it go.